cisagov/ScubaGear/docs/execution/diff.md

   (`OriginalResult`) on each side, so consumers compare the *real* evaluated result rather than the `"Incorrect result"` placeholder.

-In the report, the **Transition** column shows the marking change and the **Result** columns show the underlying result inline (e.g. `Incorrect result (underlying: Fail)`). `NewIncorrectResult` rows are greyed out; rows where the marking cleared are colored by the now-visible result (green if passing, red if
+In the report, the **Diff** column shows the marking change and the **Result** columns show the underlying result inline (e.g. `Incorrect result (underlying: Fail)`). `NewIncorrectResult` rows are greyed out; rows where the marking cleared are colored by the now-visible result (green if passing, red if